-Between the rush of work, work outs, building relationships, taking care of people and so forth, I invite you to reshape details in your world by using different words to describe them.
+With all the rush of working, working out, building relationships, taking care of people and your home, I invite you to reshape details in your world by using different words.

 Here’s an example.